SSNE: Effective Node Representation for Link Prediction in Sparse Networks: SSNE for link prediction

 Referring to the neural network model, the low-dimensional vector $R_{u}^{1 \times d}$ is able to be mapped into the co-occurrence probabilistic vector $Y_{u}^{1 \times n}$ through the kernel $W_{2}$ and activation function $f_{2}(X)=\operatorname{Softmax}(\mathrm{X})=\frac{e^{x}}{\Sigma_{i} e^{i}}$,

-We use the theoretical co-occurrence probabilistic vector $SNHAM_{u}^{1 \times n}$ of node $u$ obtained from the SNHAM matrix, and compare it with $Y_{u}^{1 \times n}$ via the Euclid measurement.
+We use the theoretical co-occurrence probabilistic vector $SNHAM_{u}^{1 \times n}$ of node $u$ obtained from the SNHAM matrix and compare it with $Y_{u}^{1 \times n}$ via the Euclid measurement.
 The loss function ${L}\left(W_{1}, W_{2}\right)$ is built by summing the errors across over all nodes,

-By minimizing the loss function, the kernels $W_{1}$ and $W_{2}$ are obtained through the stochastic gradient descent approach.
+The kernels $W_{1}$ and $W_{2}$ are obtained through the stochastic gradient descent approach by minimizing the loss function.
 We focus the low-dimensional feature matrix in the hidden layer, which is described by

-As the stochastic gradient descent approach is high computational complexity, we provide an alternative method in the following subsection to greatly improve the computational efficiency of obtaining feature matrix.
+As the stochastic gradient descent approach is high computational complexity, we provide an alternative method in the following subsection to improve the computational efficiency of obtaining a feature matrix significantly.